jekylltools/jekyll-redirect-layout/README.md

 # Jekyll Redirect Layout

-Jekyll layout to create URL redirects in pure Liquid.
+Jekyll layout to create URL redirects with HTML and JavaScript.
 No plugin necessary.

 Generates Javascript redirects with fall back to meta refresh redirects.
 Fully compatible with Github Pages.